-As though we gardeners don’t have enough to contend with, new destructive pests show up in our garden to add to our frustrations.
+As though gardeners don’t have enough to contend with, new destructive pests show up in our gardens to add to our frustrations.
 Japanese beetles in the grapevines, squash vine borers in the zucchini, bunnies chowing the bean plants, SWD fruitflies after the elderberries.
 Potato beetles chowing precious groundcherry plants.

 But jumping worms are another thing altogether.
 They don’t attack just one crop, they destroy your SOIL.
 As in the web of life all your plants depend on.
 Here’s what to know about jumping worms and what to do if you spot them in your garden.

 Asian jumping worms (Amynthas agrestis) also known as crazy worms, snake worms, wrigglers, or Alabama jumpers, are a type of earthworm known for voracious eating habits and speedy spread, leading to severe degradation of topsoils as they consume all the organic matter.

 Documented in North America at least since the 1930s (some sources say as early as the mid-nineteenth century), Asian jumping worms have now been identified in half of the states in the US as well as at least one Canadian province.
 Many areas have found them for the first time in the last few years.

 More than one species appears to be invading North America.
 In addition to Amynthas agrestis, researchers report a co-invasion of closely-related Amynthas tokioensis and Metaphire hilgendorfi.

 ASIAN JUMPING WORMS VS EARTHWORMS: WHY ARE ASIAN JUMPING WORMS A PROBLEM?